-The liquidity position of the company is adequate with gross cash accruals of Rs.
+The liquidity position of the group is adequate with gross cash accruals of Rs.
 6.23 crore as against negligible debt repayment obligation.
-The average utilization of fund-based limits was modest in the last 12 months ended February 2022.
-As per the banker interaction, the utilization of non fund-based limits stood 50%.
-The free cash and bank balance of the company stood at Rs.
-2.25 crore as on March 31, 2021.
+The average utilization of fund-based limits was modest in the last 12 months ended February 2022 in AIL, further as per the banker interaction, the utilization of non fund-based limits stood 50%.
+The free cash and bank balance of the group stood at Rs.
+2.20 crore as on March 31, 2021.
 Going ahead, cash accruals are expected to be sufficient to meet the repayment obligations.

-Analytical approach: For arriving at the ratings, CARE has revised the rating approach from earlier standalone to now combining the risk profiles of Ankit India Limited (AIL) and Aayog Agro Private Limited (AAPL).
+Analytical approach: For arriving at the ratings, CARE has combined the risk profiles of Ankit India Limited (AIL) and Aayog Agro Private Limited (AAPL).
 The above companies operate under common management, are involved in similar lines of business, have operational synergies and exhibit cash flow fungibility.